-Most of them do find a way to eek out a living after their husband or wife dies – whether by the grace of God, the support of family or friends.
+Most of them do find a way to eke out a living after their husband or wife dies – whether by the grace of God, the support of family, or friends.

-The spouse might have had the ability to spend more time honoring the Veteran’s service, more time grieving, more time healing….but instead they spend years fighting the VA to win a benefit that they could have had if the Veteran had continued to pursue the claim while living.
+The spouse might have had the ability to spend more time honoring the Veteran’s service, more time grieving, and more time healing….but instead, they spend years fighting the VA to win a benefit that they could have had if the Veteran had continued to pursue the claim while living.

 So, if you get to 100%, please consider making sure that any medical condition that could likely contribute to your death is service-connected before you stop battling the VA (or make sure that there is at least a pending claim or appeal at the time you pass).